bluecatlabs/gateway-workflows/README.md

 # BlueCat Gateway Workflows
-The BlueCat Gateway™ is a Python-based web utility that leverages the BlueCat Address Manager™ (BAM) API to allow you to create custom workflows for common tasks in order to maximize efficiency of enterprise DNS operations.
+BlueCat Gateway™ is a Python-based web utility that leverages the BlueCat Address Manager™ (BAM) API to allow you to create custom workflows for common tasks in order to maximize efficiency of enterprise DNS operations.

 BlueCat Gateway consists of a set of Python classes forming an API to Address Manager and BlueCat DNS/DHCP Server (BDDS) along with a customized Python Flask web framework for building custom user interfaces and REST endpoints.
 It can run on most Linux variants with the correct packages installed.